Family Medicine Residency Program

 On average, our resident physicians typically work about 60-70 hours per week.

-Yes, the program pays for all licensure expenses, including Oklahoma Training license, Oklahoma Medical license, COMLEX Level 3 and board exam related expenses, DEA certification and Oklahoma Bureau of Narcotics and Dangerous Drugs (OBNDD) registration.
+Yes, the program pays for training license, as well as all licensure expenses, including Oklahoma Training license, Oklahoma Medical license, COMLEX Level 3 and board exam related expenses, DEA certification and Oklahoma Bureau of Narcotics and Dangerous Drugs (OBNDD) registration.

 Yes, resident membership dues for appropriate professional organizations and encourage active involvement are provided.